-PETITION to Parliament from the SETTLERS of NELSON, NEW ZEALAND - 1849
+PETITION to Parliament from SETTLERS of NELSON, NZ - 1849

 The objective was to show who was living in Nelson in 1849 to help those who suspect they had ancestors there at that time.